Additive processes on the real line and Loewner chains: Introduction

 \section{Introduction}

-In this paper, we study additive processes, or processes with independent increments, from the perspectives of non-commutative probability and complex analysis.
+In this paper, we study additive processes, or stochastic processes with independent increments, from the perspectives of non-commutative probability and complex analysis.
 The main topic is the relation of \emph{classical} and \emph{monotone} additive processes.
-As is shown in the sequel, monotone additive processes are associated with chordal \emph{Loewner chains} of reciprocal Cauchy transforms.
-One of our goals is to construct, by developing the theory of Loewner chains, a dynamical version of the \emph{Bercovici--Pata bijection} between classical and monotone additive processes that both have finite second moment.
+As shown in the sequel, monotone additive processes are associated with \emph{Loewner chains} of reciprocal Cauchy transforms.
+One of our goals is to construct, by developing the theory of Loewner chains, a dynamical version of the \emph{Bercovici--Pata bijection}~\cite{AW14,BNT02,BP99} between classical and monotone additive processes, together with anti-monotone, free and boolean additive processes.

 In what follows, we motivate and explain our formulation and results.
 Section~\ref{sec:background} is devoted to a review of how the theory of Loewner chains has been interacting with classical and noncommutative probability; the reader who desires a quick access to technical details can skip it.
 In Sections~\ref{sec:prel}--\ref{sec:results}, we state the precise definitions needed, more detailed objective, core idea, and main results of this paper.
-Section~\ref{sec:outline_of_paper} provides the outline of the remaining contents through Sections~\ref{sec:classical_CH}--\ref{sec:univ_Cauchy} and Appendices~\ref{sec:conv_measures_appdx}--\ref{sec:Pick_appdx}.
+Section~\ref{sec:outline_of_paper} provides the outline of the remaining contents through Sections~\ref{sec:classical_CH}--\ref{sec:univ_Cauchy} and Appendices~\ref{sec:conv_measures_appdx}--\ref{app:GHP}.